LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 ### Upload file to the server
 That Swagger that show how to upload/download script on handyfeeling server : https://staging.handyfeeling.com/api/handy/v2/docs/#/

-I add both command in my
+I add both command in my SDK

+### Install this SDK on your Unity project
+asdasd